algoseekgit/algoseek-connector/docs/tutorials/datasets.rst

         print(df.head())
         # do something with each data chunk...

-The size `size` parameter is not a hard threshold on the chunk size, so the actual data chunk size may vary depending on the DBMS.
+The `size` parameter is not a hard threshold on the chunk size, so the actual data chunk size may vary depending on the DBMS.

 It is often useful to see the SQL statement that will be executed before sending